Registering a synagogue as an Amuta

 Registering a synagogue as an Amuta helps a socially and publicly active synagogue receive exemptions or discounts on its VAT, income, and municipal taxes (Arnona).
 Any synagogue with a significant financial turnover that is funded by donations from worshipers and public institutions will save a lot of money by registering as a non-profit organization.
-The law firm of Cohen, Decker, Pex, Brosh (branches located in Jerusalem and Petach Tiqva) specializes in registering and helping manage nonprofit organizations.
+Our law firm (branches located in Jerusalem and Tel Aviv) specializes in registering and helping manage nonprofit organizations.
 Other important articles on our website deal with municipal tax exemptions for synagogues or Amutot.
 This article by Israeli attorney Michael Decker will explain how to register a synagogue as a nonprofit association, as well as the advantages of such registration.

 What are the advantages and disadvantages of registering a synagogue as an Amuta?

 The benefits, as mentioned above, include an exemption from VAT, income tax, and / or municipal taxes (a double discount, both for the prayer house as a real estate property, and for the synagogue association).
 This is a discount that can help the synagogue save a great deal of money, which may be used to fund its community activities.
 If the synagogue engages in community outreach: charitable activities, education, religious services – it may be a good idea to register as an Israeli NGO.
 In short, when the synagogue is not active only on Saturdays and holidays, but is involved in the life of the surrounding community and has a significant cash turnover and donations – then the responsibility involved in running an Amuta, such as opening a bank account, recording expenses, bookkeeping, recording donations, and ensuring that the Amuta’s activity is transparent to the donors, the public, and the government, should be neither new nor unduly onerous to the synagogue.